How to Set Meaningful Goals When You Feel Lost

 The Introvert’s Dilemma

 For my fellow introverts out there, goal setting can feel particularly daunting when it seems like all the advice is geared towards networking, public speaking, and other anxiety-inducing activities.
 But being an introvert isn’t a weakness – it’s a different set of strengths.
-We’ll explore how to set goals that honor your introverted nature while still pushing you to grow.

 The Popularity Myth